-The Ontario Student Assistance Program (OSAP) provides need-based financial assistance to Ontario residents who are Canadian citizens, permanent residents or protected persons (recognized convention refugees).
-Students in course loads of sixty per cent or greater are considered for both federal and provincial interest-free student loans and non-repayable grants to assist with educational and living expenses.
+The Ontario Student Assistance Program (OSAP) provides need-based financial assistance to Ontario residents who are Canadian citizens, Permanent Residents or protected persons (recognized convention refugees).

+Students in course loads of 60 per cent or greater are considered for both federal and provincial interest-free student loans and non-repayable grants to assist with educational and living expenses.
 The Ontario Student Opportunity Grant provides partial forgiveness of loans on an annual basis for students who have incurred large debt loads.

-OSAP applications are available in May through the OSAP website http://osap.gov.on.ca/.
+OSAP applications are available in May through OSAP's website.
 Students from other Canadian provinces and territories should apply through their home provinces.
 It is recommended that returning students apply for government financial aid by May 31 and new students by mid-June.